PuddlePumpkin/KiwiSD/README.md

 - **If you're using linux, you're probably smarter than me and will be able to figure it out.**
 - Clone kiwi to a directory on your machine.
 - Create a venv or pip install straight on your main python install
-- pip install -r requirements.txt
+- pip install -r src/requirements.txt
 - Place model weights .ckpt file or the repository folder containing a diffusers format model in the kiwi/models folder, .ckpt models will take a moment to convert the first time.
 - go to the discord applications page [Here](https://discord.com/developers/applications), create a new application, give it a unique name
 - Go to the "bot" section -> click "add bot" -> click "reset token", this token can only be viewed once without having to reset it so take note of it. **disable public bot unless you know what you're doing**, tick the intent switches on